d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \vspace{0.5in}

-5. Does the relationship between 'Budget' and 'Revenue' differ among the different content ratings?
+5. Does the relationship between `Budget` and `Revenue` differ among the different content ratings?
 Explain.

 \vspace{1in}